pinry/pinry/README.md

 # ![Pinry](http://getpinry.com/theme/images/logo-dark.png)

-This is the open-source core of Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.
+The open-source core of Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.

 For more information and a working demo board visit